-Thank you Gregor.
-I must admit that this award was really a surprise, but one for which I'm very grateful.
-Apart from the financial support which comes with the prize, and which is very necessary for a recent art student graduate, it's mainly important for the recognition that is given with it.
-It's good to know that the others

-(the jury) appreciate your work and believe in it.
+Thank you, Gregor.
+I must admit that this award was really a surprise, to which I'm very grateful.
+Apart from the financial support, which comes with the prize and is very needful for a recent art student graduate, it's mainly important for the recognition, that is given with it.
+It's good to know that the others (the jury) do appreciate your work and believe in it.

-As a young artists, I frequently ask myself if what I'm doing is the right thing and if it matters what I do, which I guess is a necessary and never-ending question circle for many, if not for all, young artists.
-In receiving this prize, I got some kind of proof that I'm going in the right direction and it encourages me to go further.
+As a young artists, I frequently ask myself if this is right thing that I'm doing and if it matters what I do (I quess it is needful neverending question circle for many if not for every young artist).
+By receiving this prize, I got some kind of proof, that I'm going in the right direction and it encourages me to go further.

 But what's my general take on awards in visual arts?
 Well, it's tricky.
-I believe that the opportunity for an emerging artist to receive notice is important.
+I believe that this opportunity is important for an emerging artist to receive notice.
 But in general the prize is always very subjective and political.
-Recently a lot has been said and written about art awards, about how the prize and award system works, doesn't work or should work.
+Recently there has been talked/written a lot about the field of art awards, how the prize/award system works, doesn't work or should work.

-A month ago I read an issue of KUNST.EE magazine which was specially devoted to critical thinking on prizes in the art world.
-It also published a transcript of the speech given by Viktor Misiano, curator and art theorist from Moscow at the Riga Bourse Conference Room.
-In the last part of his speech he said:
+A month ago I read KUNST.EE magazine, which was specially devoted for critical thinking on prizes in the art world.
+There was also published transcript of the speech, which was given by Viktor Misiano, curator and art theorist from Moscow, at the Riga Bourse Conference Room.
+In his last part of the speech he said: